Living droplets with mesoscale swimmers

 Liquid droplets represent excellent spherical experimental microcompartments for probing 3D confinement.
 These can be achieved by using superhydrophobic surfaces, where liquid sessile droplets become nearly perfect spherical pearls~\cite{Quere2005}.
 The mechanical response of sessile droplets on such surfaces has been described with classical resonance models, which relate the fundamental mode oscillation frequency to droplet volume, contact angle, and surface tension~\cite{Noblin2004,McHale2005,Celestini2006,Sharp2011,Bostwick2014,Chang2015,Sakakeeny2021}.
 Yet, these have exclusively focused on externally activated, non-living droplets, and there is no understanding of how the classical models generalize to droplets that are internally activated by living swimmers.
 We expect measurable effects, especially in the mesoscale regime where the size of the swimmer $L$ is comparable to the droplet radius $R$.
 This physical regime is not only relevant to living and soft matter physics, but also supports the upscaling of droplet-based sensors~\cite{Kaminski2016} and swimmer-driven micro-machines~\cite{Hiratsuka2006,Leonardo2010,Oda2024} to the mesoscale.
 Furthermore, a wide range of living micro- to meso-organisms live as aeroplankton within atmospheric water droplets~\cite{Smith2013}, affecting the weather~\cite{Christner2008} and public health through, for example, allergies and as transmission vectors~\cite{Smith2013}.
 How actively swimming meso-organisms influence the mechanics of such droplets remains unstudied.

-Here, we investigate the effects of 3D confinement and crowding on the swimming of living mesoscale organisms trapped in nearly spherical droplets (see Fig.~\ref{fig:fig1} and Movies S1$-$S7~\cite{Suppl}) on a superhydrophobic surface.
+Here, we investigate the effects of 3D confinement and crowding on the swimming of living mesoscale organisms trapped in nearly spherical droplets (Fig.~\ref{fig:fig1} and Movies S1$-$S9~\cite{Suppl}) on a superhydrophobic surface.
 Our experimental work is the first to focus on crowding and confinement in 3D at $L\sim R$, where the effect of the confinement will be very different than at the previously studied $L\ll R$ regime.
+Importantly, these swimmers are big enough to cause small changes in the drop position upon a collision.
 Due to the major optical challenges associated with observing individual organisms swimming inside a 3D droplet, we develop a new experiment to probe the intricate many-body system through the active oscillations of the living droplets.
-We primarily use \textit{Artemia} nauplii as a model organism for their accessibility and well-characterized butterfly swimming mechanism~\cite{Azra2022,Williams1994,backholm_artemia}, and complement our study with adult copepods for their distinct intermittent swimming strategies characterized by powerful swimming bursts~\cite{Svetlichny2020}.
-We incorporate classical resonance models~\cite{Sakakeeny2021,Celestini2006} — originally developed for non-living droplets — for predicting oscillation frequencies in swimmer-laden droplets across varying swimmer lengths, numbers, and droplet volumes.
-To describe the amplitude of the droplet oscillations, we develop a new theoretical scaling law and find excellent agreement with experiments in the unconfined and uncrowded regime.
-Furthermore, we introduce a crowding–confinement factor that accounts for mesoscale swimmer interactions within the droplets, and report a measurable reduction in swimming velocity as the swimmer number density increases.
+We primarily use \textit{Artemia} nauplii as a model organism for their well-characterized butterfly swimming mechanism~\cite{Azra2022,Williams1994,backholm_artemia}, and complement our study with adult copepods for their distinct intermittent swimming strategies characterized by powerful swimming bursts~\cite{Svetlichny2020}.
+We report deviations from a classical resonance model~\cite{Sakakeeny2021,Celestini2006} — originally developed for non-living droplets — at increased swimmer confinement and crowding.
+We develop scaling law models to successfully describe our experimental observations in 3D and quasi-2D at different levels of confinement and crowding.